 I previously didn’t like Touchstone that much, but Cambridge has really improved the quality of their second version and I now recommend it without hesitation.
 The second version has lots of solid material and it’s easy to teach from this book without a lot of supplementary materials.

-You can easily get the Touchstone series on Amazon.
 Also check out my Full Review of the Touchstone ESL Textbook Series.

 Jazz English: An ESL Textbook for Free-Talking